 - Over half of the businesses that have an IG account use the Stories feature.

-- There are about 8M business profiles on IG.
+- There are more than 25M business profiles on IG.

-- People can have up to five accounts on the network.
+- People can have up to six accounts on the network.

 Projected Revenue of Instagram